Hermitter/MATRIX-MOS-With-Unity/README.md

 This connection uses Socket.io as a server to send data.
 The
 <a href="https://github.com/Hermitter/MATRIX-Unity-Sensor-Utility-App/blob/master/Unity-Assets/MATRIX.cs">MATRIX.cs</a>
 file contains options to pick the sensors you want to use.
 Once attached to a game object, every script will have access to calling your MATRIX's sensors.
-- Unity Socket.io Library: https://www.assetstore.unity3d.com/en/#!/content/21721
+- Unity Socket.io Library is already included: https://www.assetstore.unity3d.com/en/#!/content/21721
 - IP address is set with the SocketIO game object

 # Expanding